Updates are located at the end of the post.

 - The reliability of the basic Sure Falkland Islands SMS service.

-This has left the world of SMS texts from a messaging perspective as being seen as a rather a backwater service in the Falkland Islands.
-However, with the current growing trend to increase security on Internet-based services such as on-line shopping and banking, the need for a reliabile SMS texting is becoming increasingly important as the principle delivery mechanism of a code sent to your mobile phone is via SMS texts.
+This has left the world of SMS texts from a messaging perspective as being seen as rather a backwater service in the Falkland Islands.
+However, with the current growing trend to increase security on Internet-based services such as online shopping and banking, the need for reliable SMS texting is becoming increasingly important as the principal delivery mechanism of a code sent to your mobile phone is via SMS texts.

-These codes are time limited and expire quite quickly so if there are any delays in delivering the code or responding they time out.
+These codes are time-limited and expire quite quickly, so there are any delays in delivering the code or responding they time out.
 This is of particular concern for the Falkland Island Internet users.

 HSBC Digital Secure Key – 22 seconds and counting!

-This will be a slowly evolving post as information is gleaned and/or better understood.
-But, also because it is a big and challenging subject and anything to do with telecommunications is complicated (!) so it is better addressed in bite-sized chunks.
+This will be a slowly evolving post as information is gleaned and better understood.
+It is also a significant and challenging subject and anything to do with telecommunications is complicated (!), so it is better addressed in bite-sized chunks.

 The first bite-sized chink I’d like to talk about is SMS texts sent to Vodafone or their customers.

-As I am a Vodafone mobile phone user in the UK, my first instinct was to send an SMS text to a friend on the Falkland Islands.
-I asked them to immediately respond by sending a reply SMS text to me.
+As a Vodafone mobile phone user in the UK, my first instinct was to send an SMS text to a friend on the Falkland Islands.
+I asked them to respond by sending a reply SMS text to me immediately.

-This is a very simple test, but much to my surprise it failed.
-I tried the same test with other Falkland Islanders and they also failed.
+This is an elementary test, but much to my surprise, it failed.
+I tried the same test with other Falkland Islanders, and they also failed.

-Sure Falkland Islands did not return any error messages to the Falkland Island senders so their customers incorrectly assumed the SMS text had been sent and received by me via Vodafone in the UK when they hadn’t.
+Sure Falkland Islands did not return any error messages to the Falkland Islands senders.
+Hence, their customers incorrectly assumed the SMS text had been sent and received by me via Vodafone in the UK when they hadn’t.

 This also meant – I have to assume – that Sure Falkland Islands charged the Falkland Islands senders 25p for sending the international SMS texts that did not arrive.
-I would also assume that if this was the case, a refund would be applied as a non-delivery message would have been sent back to Sure Falkland Islands.
+I would also think that if this were the case, a refund would be applied as a non-delivery message would have been sent back to Sure Falkland Islands.
 The current tariffs can be seen below.